Skip to main content

 Regularly updating and improving your travel expense policy is crucial because things change—whether it’s new technologies, shifts in industry standards, or changes in your company’s needs.

-By keeping your policy up to date, you can make sure it stays relevant and effective.
+By keeping your travel expense policy up to date, you can make sure it stays relevant and effective.

 Plus, it gives you the chance to address any issues that have come up, refine areas that might be causing confusion, and adapt to new challenges.